firstlawrobotics/rayCastingMinimap/README.md

 This shows a view across the screen of an uncleared obstruction in the bottom right.

+Black indicates obstruction, and the colors gradient indicates how recently a space has been cleared, with darker colors being most recently.

 ![In game screenshot](https://raw.githubusercontent.com/firstlawrobotics/rayCastingMinimap/master/screenshots/before.png)

 ## Map After Clearing Dead Space